Beastly Review: Need for Speed Heat

 My first ride was a ’65 mustang tuned to racing only with a bit of a drift tweak.
 However, when it came down to the drifting I needed a bit of an edge with the Mazda FD or RX 7 here in the states.
 You will have an abundance of cars to choose from and can stick with your main ride for a long period of time.
 It wasn’t until I got to the 300’s in RP where I needed to use the Deluxe edition Corvette.

 The speed is definitely there in Need for Speed Heat and even though there is not much traffic in the area.
 That can be your downfall where you feel too safe and then all of the sudden oncoming traffic happens.
 What new features come to Need for Speed Heat is the addition of the day and night cycle which you can switch on the fly.

 By pressing L3 you can flip to night mode.
 Here it is more about building your reputation and the higher your heat level the better your score can be.
 If you can make it to your garage while losing the cops you will end up with a sweet reward and some cash.

 I had some gripes that the cop chases were a bit boring not engaging enough however at heat level 2 you best haul ass.
 These cops are mean and coming at you full force with faster cars with each heat level.
-It is sad that the Rhino vehicles never made a come back from Most Wanted.
+Sadly, the Rhino vehicles never made a comeback from Most Wanted.
 Now those coming at you from a different direction were crazy.